Treedent/rt_simpleosm/Documentation/Introduction/Index.rst

     - Map style,
     - Map width and Height,
     - Map border radius,
+    - Map zoom buttons,
-    - Map full with button,
+    - Map fullscreen button,
     - Map popup options,
     - Map zoom factor,
     - Map zoom on mouse wheel scroll.

 With OpenStreetMap and leaflet map tiles providers included in this extension, you don't need any API key.

-This extension is provided with English, French, German and Spanish translation.
+This extension is provided with English, French, German,Italian and Spanish translation.
+Thnak to Michael Lang for German translation.
-If you feel that some translations are not faithful, feel free to contact me at:
+If you realize that some translations are not faithful, feel free to contact me at:
-`@<username> <regis.tedone@gmail.com>`__
+`@<Regis TEDONE> <regis.tedone@gmail.com>`__

 .. _screenshots: